StaticReturn/staticreturn.github.io/rules/races/beastkin.md

 **Advanced Hearing**  -  You can hear quiet sounds three times better than a human and you can hear sounds that are above and below the human frequency.

 **Sonar**  -  You can see shapes by producing a high frequency sound and then listening to its echoes.
-You may do this even in darkness or while blinded.

 **Advanced Smell**  -  Your sense of smell is much more developed than a human.
 You can identify scents as easily as a human can look at someone and know who they are.
 You also can track based on scent.